Newfound Sands · Bungalo Village

 2005

-The colony becomes Newfound Sands, a shorefront condominium of thirty-four individually owned cottages.
-The main lodge — namesake landmark of the old village — still stands, and the beach remains shared, as it has been for a century.
+The colony becomes Newfound Sands, a shorefront condominium of thirty-four individually owned cottages — though everyone still likes to call it Bungalo Village.
+The main lodge, heart of the old village, still stands, and the beach remains shared, as it has been for a century.

 Today